What Is Microdermabrasion?

 Diamond microdermabrasion peels away dead skin and reduces wrinkles, acne scars, and brown spots.
 It's a kinder, gentler twist on an old procedure.
 You may have heard of microdermabrasion.
 Crystals sand blast the face leaving skin red and sore.

 Mary Becker was looking for a more pleasant peel.
 So she visited Vera's Retreat in the Glen.
 Using the diamond tipped wand, the top layer of skin is removed while a gentle vacuum takes away the dead cells.
 Next a cooling is mask is applied.
-Then the face is massaged with a vitamin-filled cream to help new skin cells grow.
+Then the face is d with a vitamin-filled cream to help new skin cells grow.
 Finally, air is blown over Mary's face to cool and re-moisturize.

 Afterward Mary said, "I feel great.
 My skin feels really fresh and tingly."
 Diamond microdermabrasion, seems like this treatment's is a real gem!